proofzero/rollupid/docs/guides/authenticating-users-in-your-app.md

 ### Session Cookies

 The most common way to authenticate a user's session in a browser application is to user browser session cookies.
 A session cookie is can store simple user information like the ID token recieved through the auth flow or just a simple user id.
-You can then use this session cookie to validate the user's session in your app every subsequent request on ther server.
+You can then use this session cookie to validate the user's session in your app every subsequent request on the server.

 As a developer you can set and reset expiry times on the session cookie to control how long the user is logged in for but most web frameworks have built-in support for session cookies.